Terms A-E #

-A physical computer server dedicated to a single tenant.
-See bare-metal server
+A physical computer server dedicated to a single consumer.
+See bare-metal server.

-A cluster provides the resources to run queries against numerous data sources.
-Clusters define the number of workers, the configuration for the JVM runtime, configured data sources, and others aspects.
+Provides the resources to run queries against numerous data sources.
 For more information, see cluster basics.

-Transforms the underlying data into the SEP concepts of schemas, tables, columns, rows, and data types.
-A connector is specific to the data source it supports, and are named as properties in catalogs.
+Translates data from a data source into Starburst Galaxy or SEP schemas, tables, columns, rows, and data types.
+A connector is specific to a data source and is used in catalogs to define the data source type.
+For more information, see Data sources and catalogs.

 A lightweight virtual package of software that contains libraries, binaries, code, configuration files, and other dependencies needed to deploy an application.
 A running container does not include an operating system.
-It uses the operating system of the host machine, typically Linux.
-Learn more at Container concept in the Kubernetes documentation.
+It uses the operating system of the host machine.
+To learn more, read about containers in the Kubernetes documentation.